101 Cooking For Two

 3. Mix and knead in a stand mixer or by hand.

-For a lighter wheat roll, use a 3:1 ratio of all-purpose white flour to whole wheat flour.
+For a lighter wheat roll, use a 3:1 ratio of all-purpose (or bread) white flour to whole wheat flour.
 Most people will enjoy this lighter version.
-Using a 1:1 ratio will not need much accommodation other than a bit more water.
+Using a 1:1 ratio will not need much accommodation other than more milk or water.

-If you want 75-100% whole wheat, you may need a few teaspoons more water, and they will not rise quite as much.
-Wheat flour needs more water.
+If you want 75-100% whole wheat, you may need a few teaspoons more liquid, and they will not rise quite as much.
 And doubling the butter will help the texture.

-This dough should be wet and light, so use some flour on your hands and surface.
-But if you touch the dough lightly, it is slightly sticky.
+This dough should be wet and light, so use flour on your hands and surface.
+But if you touch the dough lightly, it should be slightly sticky.

 Sure.
 Do some hand kneading.
 About 4-5 minutes should do it.
 But if you have the stand mixer, let it do the work.